-- 3. An overview of the Framework can be found here COVID-19-Protection-Framework-traffic-lights-summary-table.pdf (covid19.govt.nz). - 4.
+An overview of the Framework can be found here - COVID-19-Protection-Framework-traffic-lights-summary-table.pdf (covid19.govt.nz)

 Key provisions in the Framework are set out in the COVID-19 Public Health Response (Protection Framework) Order 2021 (under the COVID-19 Public Health Response Act 2020).
-These instruments are the authoritative source of information about the Framework. - 5.
+These instruments are the authoritative source of information about the Framework.

 To locate the rules which apply under particular traffic light colours, refer to the relevant schedule of the COVID-19 Public Health Response (Protection Framework) Order 2021.
-This sets out what clauses in the Order apply, and any modifications for the colour. - Schedule 5 Green (not active) - Schedule 6 Orange (rest of New Zealand) - Schedule 7 Red (Northland, Auckland, and specified areas in North Island)
+This sets out what clauses in the Order apply, and any modifications for the colour.

+- Schedule 5 Green (not active)

+- Schedule 6 Orange (rest of New Zealand)

+- Schedule 7 Red (Northland, Auckland, and specified areas in North Island)

-- Note that, as of 11:59pm on Thursday, 30 December, only Northland will remain in Red.
-All other areas will move into Orange. - Schedule 3 and Schedule 8 relate to cross-boundary travel. - 6.
-The Framework introduces a new flexible 3-level approach to managing COVID-19 in the community: - 1.
-Green: limited community transmission and COVID-19 case numbers are at levels the health system can manage. - 2.
-Orange: community transmission is increasing and putting pressure on the health system. - 3.
-Red: the health system is facing an unsustainable number of hospitalisations and action is needed to protect vulnerable people. - 7.
+Schedule 3 and Schedule 8 relate to cross-boundary travel.

+The Framework introduces a new flexible 3-level approach to managing COVID-19 in the community:

+- Green: limited community transmission and COVID-19 case numbers are at levels the health system can manage. - Orange: community transmission is increasing and putting pressure on the health system. - Red: the health system is facing an unsustainable number of hospitalisations and action is needed to protect vulnerable people.

 The Framework allows a greater level of freedom for vaccinated people than would be possible under the Alert Level system, and so reduces the social and economic burden of public health restrictions.
-It provides the tools, with public health measures and COVID-19 vaccine passes, to manage the higher public health risk to, and from, unvaccinated people. - 8.
+It provides the tools, with public health measures and COVID-19 vaccine passes, to manage the higher public health risk to, and from, unvaccinated people.

 The new Framework will provide more certainty for everyone.
-With high levels of vaccination, the Framework enables people to respond to COVID-19 because they know what to expect and what happens at each colour. - 9.
+With high levels of vaccination, the Framework enables people to respond to COVID-19 because they know what to expect and what happens at each colour.

 The Framework leverages the protections of vaccination by affording people greater freedoms when they are fully vaccinated.
-This will reduce the spread of COVID-19 and help to protect vulnerable populations. - 10.
+This will reduce the spread of COVID-19 and help to protect vulnerable populations.

 The new approach is more targeted.
-Different elements will apply at different levels of population coverage: - the levels of the Framework can be applied on a regional basis, and will depend on the levels of vaccination, population at greater risk of health impacts, health system capacities, and connection to the border in each region; - localised restrictions would apply to smaller areas or suburbs within regions where there are particularly high rates of spread, or spread within particularly vulnerable communities; - temporary closures of, or within, individual workplaces or facilities (using Section 70 notices), where the isolation or closure of a workforce or education service could interrupt the spread; and - isolation of individuals, who are positive cases or close contacts of positive cases, will remain central to the public health response. - 11.
-Any decision to change colours will be made by Cabinet following public health advice and advice from RLG's.
-Assessment will be made on the following factors: - vaccination coverage including equity considerations; - capacity of the health and disability system to manage COVID-19 cases, including across public health, primary care, community services, and secondary care; - testing, contact tracing and case management capacity;
+Different elements will apply at different levels of population coverage:

+- a) the levels of the Framework can be applied on a regional basis, and will depend on the levels of vaccination, population at greater risk of health impacts, health system capacities, and connection to the border in each region; - b) localised restrictions would apply to smaller areas or suburbs within regions where there are particular high rates of spread, or spread within particularly vulnerable communities; - temporary closures of or within individual workplaces or facilities (using Section 70 notices), where the isolation or closure of a workforce or education service could interrupt the spread; and - d) isolation of individuals, who are positive cases or close contacts of positive cases, will remain central to the public health response.

+Any decision to change colours will be made by Cabinet following public health advice.
+Assessment will be made on the following factors:

-- transmission of COVID-19 within the community, and how it is impacting on key communities; - impact on the economy, society and risk populations; and - public and business considerations.
+- vaccination coverage including equity considerations; - capacity of the health and disability system to manage COVID-19 cases, including across public health, primary care, community services, and secondary care; - testing, contact tracing and case management capacity; - transmission of COVID-19 within the community, and how it is impacting on key communities; - impact on the economy, society and risk populations; and - public and business considerations.